bogdanbojan/moviesplatform/README.md

 It allocates 0 memory.
 Also, by using a map we are leveraging the internal map algorithm that already has an efficient lookup time.
 Therefore, we can quickly validate the requests, etc.

+*Regarding design decisions*

+I've made a struct called `Application` that embeds the storage, logging and error handling - In this way I have a centralized entity to hold the important things.
+It makes good use of composition.

+*Regarding building the app*

+The easiest way is to just build it on your native os right now.

+I did do a multi-stage docker build (12MB image) with the Alpine distro and it works - it's just that I need to figure out how to test it in that container.

 ---